k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 The Data Viewer is accessible via the LU Schema:

 1. Go to **Project Tree** > right-click **Logical Units / Data Products**
-2. Expand the relevant LU and open its **schema**.
+2. Expand the relevant LU and open its **Schema**.

 Studio provides 2 methods to view an LUI's data:

 1. **Table Data Viewer** - provides an insight into each table's content data, easily and quickly, by navigating between the LU tables that are shown in the schema diagram.
 2. **Data Viewer** - allows to build queries and execute them.
-This can be useful in case of cross-table queries creation.
+This can be useful in case of a cross-table queries creation.